 L 320, D 310, H 300 Weight - 7.50 kg

 L 600, D 600, H 60 Weight - 12.20 kg

 The Mantis' Secret

 L 800, D 220, H 140 Weight - 10.00 kg

 L 600, D 430, H 350 Weight – 15kg

-The influences & exploring in this series relates to an “Angst”, a “shacking” that is taking place worldwide.
-The worldwide anticipation of something that’s coming, we somehow cannot quite explain, combined with a disappointment in political leaders and the materialistic.
-In these uncertain times, the human hopefully will start to look beyond the physical and “upwards” to fill the “God-shaped” vacuum that is in its design.
-Consumerism and the lies of the worldwide mass media feeding & blinding us for the truth, make it difficult to …“Look up”.
+The influences and exploration in this series relates to an “angst”, a “shaking” that is happening worldwide.
+There is a worldwide anticipation of something that’s coming that we somehow cannot quite explain, combined with a disappointment in political leaders and the materialistic.
+In these uncertain times, man will hopefully start to look beyond the physical and “upwards” to fill the “God-shaped” vacuum that is in its design.
+However, consumerism and the lies that the worldwide mass media is feeding us, blinding us from the truth, make it difficult to … “look up”.

-He recently started to incorporate the human form as metaphor in his artwork.
-Exploring Mass Media`s influence and its “Social Engineering” on the global population, the new “PERFORMERS” sculpture series, also digs into/explores these themes.
-In the series “Performers”, Francois wants to invite the viewer to “play with” and “interact” with the artwork, nearly like figurine toys, to discover further meaning and metaphors.
-Sculptural artwork has normally a very “static” feeling to it.
-A “don’t touch” stigma, like found in old museums.
-With this series he wants to break this mindset, bringing sculpture “closer” to the observer.
+He recently started to incorporate the human form as metaphor in his artwork – exploring the influence of mass media and “social engineering” on the global population, while the new “Performers” sculpture series also digs into these themes.
+With the “Performers”, Francois aims to invite the viewer to play with and interact with the artwork, much like figurine toys, to discover further meaning and metaphors.
+This is in contrast with sculptural artworks that sometimes have a very “static” feel or a “don’t touch” stigma attached to them, as often found in old museums.
+With this series, he attempts to challenge this mind-set, bringing the sculpture “closer” to the observer.